 Established by the Australian Health Ministers' Conference, the council is an independent national standards body for medical education and training.

-The Australian Organ and Tissue Donation and Transplantation Authority was established to create a nationally consistent and coordinated approach to organ and tissue donation and transplantation.
+Established to create a nationally consistent and coordinated approach to organ and tissue donation and transplantation.

 The Medical Services Advisory Committee (MSAC) advises the Minister on evidence relating to the safety, effectiveness and cost-effectiveness of new medical technologies and procedures.
 It assists Government decisions about new medical services to attract funding under Medicare.